will-browne/will-browne.github.io/docs/capstone.md

 |  | | | | | | | | |

 ## List of Project Abstracts

+### Heterogeneous multi-agent robotic teaming systems
+The proposed accelerated thesis project is to investigate Machine Learning (ML) behaviour generation of heterogeneous multi-agent robotic teaming systems by seeing how these behaviours can change/adapt due to factors such as environmental noise, uncertainty and other dynamic aspects of the surrounding world.
+This research would be furthered by considering adversarial behaviours as opposed to cooperative, where robots are facing each other and may have to force a change in position to other robots in order to complete their given task.
+Research has already been conducted on the transfer of homogeneous trained frameworks to heterogeneous systems, which this project will take as a foundation to continue from.

+PyBullet simulator exists for side-by-side ML training, which will need to be converted to explore other scenerios, such as head-to-head collision avoidance.
+Both homogeneuos and heterogeneuos robot models will be tested.
+These scenarios can be converted to higher fidelity simulator - such as Gazebo - to test sim-to-real transfer through increased noise simulation.
+Depending on initial results, real-world tests may occur.
+A strecth goal will be to convert learnt ML behaviours into rule-based agents that are deterministic for human transparency.

 ### Custom Automation Module Development for Laboratory Automation Systems
 Outline what this project is about and how the project is expected to be conducted :